qalle2/nes-disasm/README.md

 * PRG ROM files larger than 32 KiB are not supported.
 * The PRG file is assumed to be at the end of the 6502 memory space.
 (That is, the origin address is always 64 KiB minus the PRG file size.)
 * Undocumented 6502 opcodes are not supported.
+* Directly vs. indirectly accessed code and data are not distinguished when parsing CDL files.

 ## Command line arguments
 ```
-usage: nesdisasm.py [-h] [-c CDL_FILE] [-i INDENTATION] [-d DATA_BYTES_PER_LINE] [-a NO_ACCESS]
+usage: nesdisasm.py [-h] [-c CDL_FILE] [-i INDENTATION]
+                    [-d DATA_BYTES_PER_LINE] [-a NO_ACCESS] [-w NO_WRITE]
-                    [-w NO_WRITE] [--no-anonymous-labels] [-l]
+                    [--no-anonymous-labels] [-l]
                     input_file

 An NES (6502) disassembler.

 positional arguments:
   input_file            The PRG ROM file to read.
-Size: 32 KiB or less. (.nes files are not
+Size: 32 KiB or less. (.nes
-                        supported.)
+                        files are not supported.)

-optional arguments:
+options:
   -h, --help            show this help message and exit
   -c CDL_FILE, --cdl-file CDL_FILE
                         The FCEUX code/data log file (.cdl) to read.
-(If you don't specify one,
+(If you
-                        all PRG ROM bytes will be considered unaccessed.)
+                        don't specify one, all PRG ROM bytes will be
+                        considered unaccessed.)
   -i INDENTATION, --indentation INDENTATION
-                        How many spaces to use for indentation (1 to 100, default=8).
+                        How many spaces to use for indentation (1 to 100,
+                        default=8).
   -d DATA_BYTES_PER_LINE, --data-bytes-per-line DATA_BYTES_PER_LINE
-                        How many data bytes to print per 'hex ...' line (1 to 100, default=8).
+                        How many data bytes to print per 'hex ...' line (1 to
+                        100, default=8).
   -a NO_ACCESS, --no-access NO_ACCESS
-                        Assume the game never interacts with these addresses (using any
+                        Assume the game never interacts with these addresses
-                        instruction with absolute addressing, or indexed absolute with these
+                        (using any instruction with absolute addressing, or
-                        addresses as the base address).
+                        indexed absolute with these addresses as the base
+                        address).
 Zero or more ranges separated by commas.
 A
-                        range is two 16-bit hexadecimal addresses separated by a hyphen.
+                        range is two 16-bit hexadecimal addresses separated by
+                        a hyphen.
 E.g.
-                        '0800-1fff,2008-3fff,4020-5fff,6000-7fff' = mirrors of RAM, mirrors of PPU
+                        '0800-1fff,2008-3fff,4020-5fff,6000-7fff' = mirrors of
-                        registers, beginning of cartridge space, PRG RAM.
+                        RAM, mirrors of PPU registers, beginning of cartridge
+                        space, PRG RAM.
   -w NO_WRITE, --no-write NO_WRITE
                         Assume the game never writes these addresses (using
-                        STA/STX/STY/DEC/INC/ASL/LSR/ROL/ROR with absolute addressing, or indexed
+                        STA/STX/STY/DEC/INC/ASL/LSR/ROL/ROR with absolute
+                        addressing, or indexed absolute with these addresses
-                        absolute with these addresses as the base address).
-Same syntax as in
+                        as the base address).
+Same syntax as in --no-access.
-                        --no-access.
                         E.g. '8000-ffff' = PRG ROM.
   --no-anonymous-labels
-                        Always use named labels instead of anonymous labels ('+' and '-').
+                        Always use named labels instead of anonymous labels
+                        ('+' and '-').
   -l, --list-opcodes    List supported opcodes and exit.
-(Note: specify a dummy input file.)
+(Note: specify a
+                        dummy input file.)
 ```

 There's an example of the output in `sample-output.txt`.